Partnership for Tribal Governance (PTG) Projects and Resources

 Established in 2009 as a long-term commitment by NCAI, with generous support from the W.K.
 Kellogg Foundation, the Partnership for Tribal Governance (PTG) seeks to increase, enhance, organize, and make accessible the resources necessary to support tribes’ efforts to strengthen their governance systems.

-Through partnerships with tribes, tribal intergovernmental and national Native organizations, academic and policy centers, practitioners, policymakers, and other groups, the PTG:
+Through partnerships with tribes, tribal intergovernmental and regional and national Native organizations, academic and policy centers, practitioners, policymakers, and other groups, the PTG:

 - supports increased governance education, training, and technical assistance opportunities for tribes,